DovydasAL/gearbox-service/README.md

 Feel free to submit any issues or pull requests (labelled with an appropriate issue)

 ## Future Additions
-- Add emails for errors and successful code redemptions
 - Add error handling for failed Twitter API calls, failed shift logins and code redemptions, and etc

 ## License